Dr. Goldfoot and the Bikini Machine: Box office

 In December 1965 Sam Arkoff said "the bikini beach style has had it.
 We've had some real bombs lately."
 Nicholson felt Goldfoot "could be a winner.
 We could use one."

 According to Norman Taurog's biographer, the film "was a moderate success in the United States, but did quite well in Europe, particularly in Italy".
 Samuel Z. Arkoff called it "a medium success", sufficient to make a sequel.
 Hart says the film "made quite a bit of money".

 Dwayne Hickman claimed "hardly anyone saw this awful movie."

 Critical response

 The Los Angeles Times said the film "has enough fresh, amusing gags to make it entertaining...
 Price is splendid".
 Variety praised the "good script and performances and excellent direction".

-Filmink wrote "I know it’s dumb, and silly, and I’m loathe to recommend the movie to anyone, but for me, it works...
+Filmink wrote "I know it’s dumb, and silly, and I’m loathe [sic] to recommend the movie to anyone, but for me, it works...
 It’s bright and colourful... the casting is perfect."

 Hickman complained the movie featured "the worst, overdone drunk scene I've ever played.
 Even now I shudder when I think how bad I was."
 He called Goldfoot "a truly terrible picture but Frankie, Vincent and I had such a great time that it somehow made it all worthwhile".